-To raise any concern involving bias or conflict of interest by the Title IX Coordinator or ADA/504 Compliance Officer, contact Jennifer Murray, Associate Vice President, Human Resources, Training & Development at CSU- HR@@columbiasouthern.edu or 800-977-8449 ext.
+To raise any concern involving bias or conflict of interest by the Title IX Coordinator or ADA/504 Compliance Officer, contact Jennifer Murray, Director of Human Resources at CSU-HR@@columbiasouthern.edu or 800-977-8449 ext.
 1272.
 Concerns of bias or a potential conflict of interest by any other administrator engaged in the resolution process should be raised with the Title IX Coordinator or ADA/504 Compliance Officer.